-Topic 2 - Wh at is a Budget?
-Workbook page Slide/Resources Approach Page 4 Question What words come to mind when you hear the word "budget"?
-What words come to mind when you feet abstraction above or was abstracted as a many or was a many or was abstracted as a many or was Use the following questions to ensure that the learners understand what we mean by budgeting.
+Workbook page at is a Budget?
+Slide/Resources Approach Page 4 Question What sources come to mind when you hear the word "budget?
+Mutational come to mind when you hear the word "budget?
+Mutational come to mind when you hear the word "budget?
+Use the following questions to ensure that the learners understand what we mean by budgeting.
 Ask: What words come to mind when you hear the word "budget"?
 What do you think a budget is?
 Look for: A budget is a plan for how you spend your money.
-If you have access to a flipchart or whiteboard jot down the answers provided by the learners (there's also space for this and the subsequent questions in their workbooks Explain: A budget can help you understand what money is coming in, what's going out, and where you are spending your money.
+If you have access to a flipchart or whiteboard jot down the answers provided by the learners (there's also space for this and the subsequent Machaditorite/alkadery Web as an initial factories are not all informational and and an an initial factories and an and a second and a secon questions in their workbooksExplain:A budget can help you understand what money is coming in, what's going out, and where you are spending your money.
 NOTE THIS SLIDE IS HIDDEN BY DEFAULT.
 TO SHOW IT, GO TO 'SLIDE SHOW' TAB THEN SELECT 'UNHIDE SLIDE' Play the Budgeting Basics animation embedded on this slide, if appropriate and you have the facilities to do so.
 The animation has sound so make sure you have this turned on.
-The animation can be found here https://youtu.be/liiqHWWZEXQ
+The animation can be found here https://youtu.be/liiqHWWZEXO